nus-cs2103-AY2223S2/ip/docs/README.md

 - `description` cannot be empty.
 Also, leading and trailing whitespaces will be removed.
 - `deadline` is either: a date with `yyyy-MM-dd` format (`2023-01-01`), or a day of week with `EEE` format (`Mon`/`Tue`).
 - If you supply a day of week as argument, the nearest day of week in the future will be used.
+Also, your input will be converted to the correct format automatically, for example, `mon` will be converted to `Mon`.

 ### Add a new **EVENT** task: **event**